Front Page › Forums › Democracy › Term limits

 Without a prohibition on consecutive terms, a significant percentage of an executive’s time in office is spent campaigning for re-election.
 For example, in the Executive Branch of the United States Government, the president’s term limit has been two 4-year terms, and campaigns generally start a year in advance of the election which means a first-term president has a significant re-election distraction for 25% of their time in office.
 A second problem with consecutive terms is that when an elected president runs for re-election, is at that time the president may have the means, the motive, and the opportunity to “rig” or interfere with the election in some way that would be advantageous to getting re-elected.
 Even if a president doesn’t act unfairly, the mere possibility that the president did act and it just hasn’t been discovered yet, and the history of political accusations of rigged elections around the world, are enough justify a constraint on this activity in a society that values the peaceful transfer of power.
 The same situation applies to state governors and mayors.

-Any time served as acting president, for example if the person was the vice president when the elected president died or became incapacitated, should not count towards the cumulative limit (because the office is “vice president acting president” not “elected president”).
+Any time served as acting president, for example if the person was the vice president when the elected president died or became incapacitated, should not count towards the cumulative limit because the office is “vice president acting president” not “elected president” and because the vice president was neither elected or appointed to the office of “vice president acting president” but had a constitutional duty to take that office due to the circumstances.
 However, due to the president’s important role to oversee fair elections, and due to the inherent conflict of interest present when the person overseeing the elections is also a candidate, and due to the other reasons stated above in support of limited non-consecutive terms of office and to deter any betrayal of the president, an acting president cannot be a candidate in the next election for president.
 That person is still eligible for the full cumulative term limit and could be a candidate in a future election.

 Legislative Branch